-- Weight increase when total intake: total consumption reasonable training, diet, and rest make the weight gain more muscle.
+- Weight increases when total intake: total consumption of reasonable training, diet, and rest make the weight gain more muscle.
 If the intake is only large, the weight gain is basically fat.

 - The total intake and total consumption are basically the same, so the weight will basically not change

-How to be full and consume fewer calories?
+How do be full and consume fewer calories?

 It's actually very simple.
 Choose foods with low calories and slower digestion.

 The science of starch